WJDDesigns/Ultra-Vehicle-Card/README.md

 ### Manual Installation

-1. Download the `ultra-vehicle-card.js`, `styles.js`, and `ultra-vehicle-card-editor.js` files from this repository.
+1. Download all the files from this repository.
 2. Copy the files to your `config/www` folder in your Home Assistant configuration directory.
 3. Add the following to your `configuration.yaml` file: